tierninho/electron/docs/tutorial/application-distribution.md

   * `ELECTRON_GITHUB_TOKEN` - a token that can create releases on GitHub
   * `ELECTRON_S3_ACCESS_KEY`, `ELECTRON_S3_BUCKET`, `ELECTRON_S3_SECRET_KEY` -
-    the place where you'll upload Node.js headers as well as symbols
+    the place where you'll upload node.js headers as well as symbols
-  * `ELECTRON_RELEASE` - Set to `true` and the upload part will run, leave unset and `surf-build` will do CI-type checks, appropriate to run for every pull request.
+  * `ELECTRON_RELEASE` - Set to `true` and the upload part will run, leave unset and `surf-build` will just do CI-type checks, appropriate to run for every pull request.
   * `CI` - Set to `true` or else it will fail
   * `GITHUB_TOKEN` - set it to the same as `ELECTRON_GITHUB_TOKEN`
   * `SURF_TEMP` - set to `C:\Temp` on Windows to prevent path too long issues
   * `TARGET_ARCH` - set to `ia32` or `x64`

 4. In `script/upload.py`, you _must_ set `ELECTRON_REPO` to your fork (`MYORG/electron`),
   especially if you are a contributor to Electron proper.